behan101/Network-Lab/README.md

 - Cisco Packet Tracer: A network simulation software used to design and simulate network topologies and configurations.
 - Router: A device used to route data between different networks, configured with basic routing protocols and interfaces.
 - Switch: A device that facilitates communication within a local area network (LAN) by connecting multiple devices.
-- PC (Personal Computer): Used as an end device to simulate user devices on the network, with the ability to configure IP addresses and test connectivity.
+- PC (Personal Computer): An end device used to simulate user devices on the network, with the ability to configure IP addresses and test connectivity.
 - Console Cable: A cable used for device management, typically connecting a PC to network devices like routers and switches for configuration.
 - Ethernet Cable (Copper or Fiber): Used for physical connections between devices such as routers, switches, and computers in the network.
-- Ping Command: A network diagnostic tool used to test the connectivity between devices by sending ICMP echo requests.
+- Ping Command: A network diagnostic tool used to test connectivity between devices by sending ICMP echo requests.
 - Traceroute Command: A tool used to track the path data takes across a network, helping to identify network delays or failures.

 ## Examples